coolzhao/Geo-SAM/docs/source/Usage/segmentation.md

-# Geo-SAM Segmentation Tool (QGIS)
+# Geo-SAM Segmentation (QGIS plugin)

-Click the `Geo-SAM Segmentation Tool` icon to open the interactive segmentation widget.
+Click the `Geo-SAM Segmentation` icon to open the interactive segmentation widget.
 You will be shown a demo raster image with thaw slump and small pond landforms for you to try the tool.
 With a single click on the map, a segmentation result will be generated.

 ```{image} ../img/try_geo_sam.gif
 :alt: try_geo_sam